Using localStorage to Track Soft Prompt Interactions

 • try/catch wrapper successfully intercepts QuotaExceededError and SecurityError.

-• StorageEvent listener fires and updates UI state without full page reload.
+• StorageEvent listener fires in other tabs and updates UI state without full page reload.

 • Notification.permission check short-circuits soft prompt rendering when native status is granted or denied.